 Shutterfly Memory Game

 With Shutterfly, you can create your own memory matching game for your child.
 I love this so much!
-I just ordered one for my girls, and hubby can’t believe I’m waiting until Christmas to give it to them.
-(Patience isn’t his strong suit, especially when it comes to giving or getting gifts.
-Haha!)
+I got one for my girls last Christmas and they love it!
+They choose it often at game time.

 Each set comes with 24 cards, 12 different pictures that each have a pair.
 There are over 30 different designs to choose from.
 Some have a few preprinted cards and you get to fill in the others with your own pics.
 Others have all blank cards, so you can choose your favorite 12 photos for the set.

 I chose a set with all blank cards.
 Since there are eight people in our family, there is one card for each person with their name on it, then a card with sisters, brothers, parents, and family.
 I love that the girls can learn to recognize their family members’ names as well as the family words used on the other cards.

 I am really impressed with the quality too.
 The cards are every bit as sturdy as the usual memory games, but they’re bigger, which makes them even better for little ones.
 They come nicely stacked into a box just the size of the cards.